tkjonesy/Underdog-Bet-Exporter/README.md

 ### 1. Load the extension in chrome.

-### 2. Login to undersog and navigate to picke/results page.
+### 2. Login to underdog and navigate to pick'em/results page.

 ### 3. Run the extension, choose the date range you want to pull.